Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/README.md

 ## Highlighted Projects
 **McDonald's Application** [[GitHub](https://github.com/FarnazTowhidi/macDonald)]: Solo, 1 week project for DRY REST API of fully-functional styled inventory application.
-Technologies used, Express/Node and MongoDB, Python.
+Technologies used, Express/Node, MongoDB, and Python.

-**Chatterbox** [[GitHub](https://github.com/FarnazTowhidi/mern-project)]: Group of 4 developers creates a MERN stack application, a responsive single page application.
-Uploader with the use of AWS S3 buckets and the npm package, "aws-sdk".
-Technologies used, MongoDB, Express, React, Socket.io, Amazon Web Services.
+**Chatterbox** [[GitHub](https://github.com/FarnazTowhidi/mern-project)]: Group of 4 developers creates a MERN stack responsive, single page application in a week.
+Uploader with AWS S3 buckets,npm package, and "aws-sdk".
+Technologies used, MongoDB, Express, React, Socket.io, and Amazon Web Services.

 **Track Fit** [[GitHub](https://github.com/aerlikh17/track-fit-app)]: Group of 5 developers creates a full crud application in 1 week, for recording the user's daily fitness log.
-Technologies used, HTML, CSS, Python, Django, PostreSQL.
+Technologies used, HTML, CSS, Python, Django, and PostreSQL.

 **War Card Game** [[GitHub](https://github.com/FarnazTowhidi/warCardGame)]: Solo, 1 week project for the browser base game, using application state, manipulating DOM and includes shuffling and win/loss logic.
 Technologies used, HTML, CSS and JavaScript.

 ## Professional Experiences

-**Technical Consultant, Jarvis (2023-present)**: Developed multiple software applications and worked on projects using Java, SQL, Linux Bash, Docker and more.
+**Technical Consultant, Jarvis (2023-present)**: Developed multiple software applications and projects using Java, SQL, Linux Bash, Docker and more.
 Agile/Scrum was used to collaborate with team and produce minimum viable products.
-Git was utilized for version control on projects.
+In addition Git was utilized for version control on projects.

-**Quality Assurance, IBM ,Fredericton (2020-2020)**: Part of security intelligence team of 10 working on QRadar that ensured the testing algorithms and probability threat analysis was maintained at peak efficiency
+**Quality Assurance, IBM ,Fredericton (2020-2020)**: Part of security intelligence team of 10 working on QRadar that ensured the testing algorithms and probability threat analysis was maintained at peak efficiency.

 **Full Stack Developer, Canadian Institute of Cybersecurity, Fredericton (2019-2019)**: Designed and built website for International Conference on Privacy, Security and Trust,including information on events, workshops, organizers.